jakubskalak/spring-data-cassandra-stackoverflow/README.md

 When trying to reproduce this issue on my local instance I determined that significant factor is  **spring.data.cassandra.request.page-size**.
 Lower value - quicker StackOverflowError.

-And of course JVM stack size which can be tuned using `-Xss` option - my production service used default value.
+And of course JVM stack size, which can be tuned using `-Xss` option - my production service used default value.

 So for reproducing it quicker locally you can juggle them by changing under:
    - [application.yml](/src/main/resources/application.yml),